Let’s discuss how the basics of owner financing, which is different depending on whether the seller has existing financing on the property.

 If the seller has little or no equity but a reasonably low payment on his note (whether a fixed-rate loan or fixed for a few more years), he can sell the property by using a wraparound transaction.
 A “wraparound” or “wrap,” is an arrangement wherein you sell a property encumbered with existing financing by accepting payments in monthly installments, leaving the existing loan in place.
 The seller uses the payments he collects from the buyer to continue making payments on the underlying mortgage note.

-For example, Susie Seller owns a house worth $100,000 and she owes $90,000 to First Federal Financial on a favorable 6 percent, 30-year, fixed-rate loan.
+For example, Susie Seller owns a house worth $100,000 and she owes $90,000 to Colorado First Federal Financial on a favorable 6 percent, 30-year, fixed-rate loan.
 Her principal and interest payments on the loan are roughly $600 per month.
 She can sell the property for $100,000 for cash, but this might take a few months and $6,000 or more in broker fees and concessions, leaving very little on the table after Susie pays off her loan.
 Susie advertises the property FSBO (for sale by owner) with owner financing and sells the property to Barry Buyer for $100,000, taking $5,000 down and carrying the balance of $95,000 at 8 percent for 30 years.
 Susie does not pay off her underlying loan, but rather collects payments from Barry (roughly $700 per month) on a monthly basis and continues to make payments on the underlying loan (roughly $600/month).
 Susie collects $100 per month cash flow on the “spread” until Barney refinances.

 The Wraparound Transaction

 A wraparound is commonly done with an installment land contract.
 The installment land contract is an agreement by which the buyer makes payments under an agreement of sale in installment payments.
 The transaction is also known by the expressions, “contract for deed” or “agreement for deed”.
-The seller holds title as security until the balance is paid.
+The seller holds the title as security until the balance is paid.
 In many respects, the installment land contract is similar to a mortgage, in that the buyer takes possession of the property, maintains it, and pays taxes and insurance.
-However, title (the deed) remains in the seller’s name until the balance of the debt is paid to the seller.
+However, the title (the deed) remains in the seller’s name until the balance of the debt is paid to the seller.

 An installment land contract usually contains a forfeiture provision, under which a defaulting buyer may be evicted the same as a defaulting tenant.
-Under the contract, legal title (deed) remains in the seller’s name until the purchase price is satisfied.
+Under the contract, the legal title (deed) remains in the seller’s name until the purchase price is satisfied.
 When the buyer satisfies the indebtedness, the legal title passes to the buyer.

 The arrangement is very similar to automobile financing.
 Suppose that you purchase an automobile from a dealer using a bank loan.
-The lender holds title until you pay off the loan.
+The lender holds the title until you pay off the loan.
 You are the equitable owner; that is, you have the right to drive the car.
 The bank holds legal title, but the bank’s officer cannot drive your car without your permission.

 Attorney William ("Bill") Bronchick, host of Legalwiz.com, has authored six best-selling books and is sought nationwide for his 25+ years of real estate and legal knowledge.
 He has been interviewed by numerous media outlets, such as CNBC, TIME Magazine, USA Today, Investor Business Daily, Forbes, and the LA Times, to name a few.
 William Bronchick is the co-founder and past President of the Colorado Association of Real Estate Investors and the Executive Director and founder of the College of American Real Estate Investors.
 Click on the "About" link above for more information on William Bronchick.